AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/hotel-reviews-exercise-solutions.md

 This dataset contains 515,000 customer reviews and scores of 1493 luxury hotels across Europe.
 The geographical location of hotels is also provided for further analysis.

-The exercises below will use the `datasets.hotel_reviews` table.
+The exercises below uses the `datasets.hotel_reviews` table.

 ### Question 1
 Which hotel has the most reviews?